monsoonmaelstrom/book2/book2.md

 A couple of hours later, we arrive back at the house.
 Liam sees Gavin and asks, “Do you know where Peter is?”

 “Outside, by the weird lawn animals with Alex and Davy, I think.
 Why?”
-Gavin asks as Liam is already moving forward with his hand on the small of my back.
+Gavin wonders, as Liam is already moving forward with his hand on the small of my back.
 “Oh, well.
 This looks fun.
-Count me in,” Gavin says.
+Count me in,” Gavin remarks.

 I shoot him a look over my shoulder with my eyebrows raised in question, but he simply grins.
 We go through the house, out the rear door, and across the lawn to the topiary zoo.